Doug Brignole: Training philosophy and controversy

 After capturing the 1986 AAU Mr. America title, Brignole's body "was a mess" from the pain of training.
 Consequently, Brignole gradually became a proponent of the use of cables and dumbbells for isolation exercises instead of more traditional training methods that employ barbells in compound exercises.
 Breaking from long-held beliefs that particular exercises can target specific areas of individual muscles, Brignole expressed his training protocols in interviews and articles for Iron Man Magazine and other publications.
 As done by other competitive bodybuilders such as Arnold Schwarzenegger, Dave Draper, and Lee Priest, among others, Brignole not only wrote articles, but authored a book about his training and competition techniques and philosophy (the 2017 work The Physics of Fitness, retitled in 2020 The Physics of Resistance Exercise).
 In addition, Brignole co-authored the book Million Dollar Muscle: A Historical and Sociological Perspective of the Fitness Industry with Dr. Adrian J. Tann.

 However, Brignole's promotion of single-joint exercises, paired with a rejection of many traditional compound (multi-joint) exercises, was not greeted with universal approval.
 Brignole's methods garnered pushback from some bodybuilders who prefer compound exercises such as the overhead press, an exercise singled out by Brignole as especially problematic.

-Death and COVID-19 Hoax
+Death

-Brignole died of COVID-19 on October 13, 2022, at the age of 62.
+Brignole died of complications from a second or third wave strain of COVID-19 and pre-existing atherosclerotic cardiovascular disease on October 13, 2022, at the age of 62.

-Brignole was vocal in denouncing uninformed views concerning the safety of COVID-19 vaccinations.
+Brignole was vocal in denouncing uninformed views and conspiracy-theory fear-mongering concerning the safety of COVID-19 vaccinations.
 On April 5, 2021, having recently received his COVID-19 vaccine he posted the following on social media:

-Within 24 hours of Brignole's death, anti-vaccination activists claimed that he died as a result of myocarditis-induced sudden death.
-While COVID-19 was the official cause of death, atheriosclerotic cardiovascular disease was recorded as a significant condition, unusual for a bodybuilder who had never smoked or suffered from obesity.

 Tributes

-On Thursday, October 13, 2022, bodybuilding promoter Joe Wheatley announced in a Facebook post that the veteran champion had died.
-Numerous tributes from around the fitness community were made at his unexpected death.
-In the post, which tagged individuals from the bodybuilding and fitness community, Wheatley began: “This one hurts really bad!
-May he rest in peace.
-Doug Brignole – 62 years old.”
+Numerous tributes to Brignole from around the fitness community were made at his unexpected death.
 The AAU, in which Brignole competed most often, has renamed an event in Brignole's honor: the 2023 AAU Doug Brignole North American Bodybuilding & Fitness Championships, April 14–16, 2023, in Laughlin, Nevada.